-Over time, the value of a home will go up and down.
+Over time, the value of a house will go up and down.

-When your property appreciates you have more equity to borrow against, and you'll generate a larger profit when you sell.
+When your property appreciates you have a larger asset to borrow against, and you'll generate a greater profit when you sell.

-There are various reasons why property values in Lexington move up and down.
-So, how will you know what you're investing in today will appreciate over time?
+There are many different reasons why property values in Lexington go up and down.
+So, how will you be sure what you're purchasing today will appreciate over time?

-The most important part is that you choose a real estate agent in Lexington who is familiar with the factors that affect local prices.
+It's critical that you choose an agent in Lexington who is familiar with the factors that drive local prices.

-The economy is thought to be the biggest factor affecting real estate appreciation.
+Many guess that the economy is the major factor impacting real estate appreciation.

-So when it comes to retaining their value, these communities usually appreciate much more reliably than areas lacking key features.
+So when it comes to keeping their value, these communities usually appreciate much more reliably than areas lacking key features.